-How to Use Material Margin to Drive Competitive Pricing
+How to Calculate and Use Material Margin to Drive Competitive Pricing

 Material margin dollars are revenue less material costs.
-Dividing material margin dollars by revenue equals material margin percent.
-Be careful not to include direct labor, overhead, or costs other than direct materials.
+When calculating your material margin and material margin percentage, be careful not to include direct labor, overhead, or any costs other than direct materials.

 This is the simple formula to calculate your manufacturing material margin:

 Material Margin (MM) = Revenue (R) - Material Costs (C)

 Material Margin % = (MM) / (R)